 At Paternoster Law Group, we believe that nobody who was injured in a slip and fall accident should proceed in dealing with the companies who caused the injury without talking to a qualified attorney first.
 As experienced personal injury lawyers, we know the games insurance play to get out of paying what you deserve.

 Don’t fall for their tricks.
 You deserve every penny of damages the law allows you to collect.
-Call our team at Paternoster Law Group Personal Injury Lawyers at 702-654-1111 or contact us online to schedule a free consultation to discuss your legal options.
+Call our team at Paternoster Law Group Personal Injury Lawyers at 702-213-9345 or contact us online to schedule a free consultation to discuss your legal options.
 We are conveniently located in Las Vegas and can schedule meetings in person at our office, wherever you are, or via tele-conference.
-The sooner you meet with us, the better your chances of preserving your rights to recover the compensation you deserve.
+The sooner you meet with us, the better your chances of recovering the compensation you deserve.